 Roby Office: (325) 776-2244

-These three area students won Big Country Electric Cooperative’s video contest, and the prize is a place on the 2018 Government-in-Action Youth Tour, an all-expenses-paid leadership trip to the nation’s capital, June 6-15, with 150 fellow Texas students and 1,700 young adults from around the country.
-Callie Hargrove of Snyder/Borden County High School and Devin Hughes of Stamford High School are runners-up.
+These three area students won Big Country Electric Cooperative’s video contest, and the prize is a place on the 2020 Government-in-Action Youth Tour, an all-expenses-paid leadership trip to the nation’s capital, June 17-26, with more than 150 fellow Texas students and 1,700 young adults from around the country.
+Houston Harris of Roby is the runner-up.
 Additionally, each winner and runner-up will receive a $1,500 scholarship.

-Thirty-nine local students submitted excellent videos on the topic: Tell the story of electric cooperatives.
+Twenty-two local students submitted excellent videos on the topic: You are a candidate for an open seat on Big Country’s board of directors.
+In two to three minutes, tell us why you should be elected.
 The winning videos will be shown at the co-op’s annual membership meeting in April.

 Youth Tour has been a Texas co-op tradition since 1965, when co-ops—inspired by then-Sen. Lyndon B. Johnson who encouraged youths to go to Washington to see their American heritage and government at work, “what the flag stands for and represents”—began sponsoring teens on this trip.
 Educating and mentoring young people fit in with co-ops’ mission to support the communities they serve.
 Since the 1960s, nearly 4,000 Texans and more than 50,000 young Americans have taken advantage of this special opportunity offered by their electric cooperatives. have gone on what many call the trip of a lifetime since the program’s inception.